Strawberries are among the best-tasting fruits in the world and arguably one of the healthiest.

-- June-bearing strawberries: as the name suggests, this variety has one harvest somewhere in the month of June.
+- June-bearing strawberries: as the name suggests, this variety has one harvest somewhere in June.

 Generally speaking, they all have a similar taste and nutrition profile.

-Strawberries are an extremely low-energy food and contain only 32 calories per 100 grams (or 46 calories per cup.)
+Strawberries are a low-calorie food and contain only 46 calories per 144-gram cup.

 Fat and Protein

 As a plant food that is predominantly water and carbohydrates, strawberries contain negligible amounts of fat and protein.

 |Vitamin||Amount||% Daily Value|